 To make tea take 12 leaves and place in 1.5 litres of water.
 Boil for twenty minutes with the lid on, strain and drink 1/2 a cup three times a day for digestive issues or 1/2 a cup a day for a general tonic.

-There’s quite a bit of information on the web regarding this wonderful plant and it’s many uses, here’s what Hope from Love, Food Nourish has to say
+There’s quite a bit of information on the web regarding this wonderful plant and it’s many uses, check out Love, Food Nourish

 If you’d like to grow Kawakawa seeds can be purchased from nzseeds.co.nz at only $12.00 for 100 seeds and information on how to propagate Kawakawa and collect seeds can be found on Doc’s site seed collection and propagation guide